 ETP common unitholders are being asked to approve a proposal that will give the ETP Board authority to adjourn the special meeting, if necessary, to solicit additional proxies in the event that there are not sufficient votes to adopt the merger agreement at the time of the special meeting.
 If this proposal is approved, the special meeting could be adjourned to any date.
 If the special meeting is adjourned, ETP common unitholders who have already submitted their proxies will be able to revoke them at any time prior to their use.
-If you return a proxy and do not indicate how you wish to vote on any proposal, or if you indicate that you wish to vote in favor of the adoption of the merger agreement but do not indicate a choice on the adjournment proposal, your common units will be voted in favor of the adjournment proposal.
+If you return a proxy and do not indicate how you wish to vote on any proposal, or if you indicate that you wish to vote in favor of the adjournment proposal, your common units will be voted in favor of the adjournment proposal.
 But if you indicate that you wish to vote against the adoption of the merger agreement, your ETP common units will only be voted in favor of the adjournment proposal if you indicate that you wish to vote in favor of that proposal.